sonar-perl/sonar-perl/README.md

 ## Current State

 Current plugin is still at a very early stage.
 It analyzes perl projects without having to parse the perl code itself, attaching the raw source as line-based text.
-In a later step there could be some proper grammar-based parsing and analyzing.
+In a later step there would be some proper grammar-based parsing and analyzing.

 What we have so far...